scottpeterson/pnwquizzing/docs/sops.md

 There is a quoting requirement for all quizzers planning to attend Internationals:

 - The quizzer must quote forwards, in order, but is not required to recite the references before each verse
-- The quizzer must maintain >=80% quoting accuracy of the whole material for the quiz season
+- The quizzer must be able to quote all the material, and at least 80% of the quoted material must be word-perfect without prompting
 - Quizzers must complete their quoting between District Meet 5 and District Championships

 The head coach has latitude for setting practice requirements.
 Any dispute shall be decided by the Board of Directors.